cycle/docs/basic/relation.md

     ON "l_user_address"."user_id" = "user"."id";
 ```

-Please note, by default ORM will try to load `hasOne` relation using `LEFT JOIN`.
-You can alter this behaviour and force loading using
+Please note, by default ORM will try to load a `hasOne` relation using `LEFT JOIN`.
+You can alter this behaviour and force loading using an
-external query (post load) by modifying load method:
+external query (post load) by modifying the load method:

 ```php
 $result = $orm->getRepository(User::class)